+Yale Law School is committed to equal opportunity and accessibility to all candidates who show great academic and personal promise irrespective of citizenship status.
 Yale Law School evaluates applications without regard to a student’s citizenship or immigration status, and all students are eligible for the Law School’s need-based financial aid.
-These policies include undocumented students living in the US, whether they hold DACA status or not.
+These policies include undocumented students living in the U.S., whether they hold DACA status or not.

 More information about deferrals is included in the materials sent to admitted students.
 Transfer applicants and applicants admitted from the waitlist are not eligible for deferrals.